clesssalvein/mikrotik-vpn-attacker-drop/README.md

 # Description

 Mikrotik RouterOS script, which monitors VPN attackers, and blocks their IPs.
+So far it only blocks PPTP.

 **This is not a no 100% way to drop attackers.
 But it works well in most cases.**

 # Requirements